-The Company filed the necessary application to allow for drilling in November 2017 and at the request of the authorities submitted additional technical information including a geophysical survey to identify underground water resources in August 2018.
-Subsequent to February 28, 2019, on April 29, 2019, Rugby announced that its drilling permit application for the Cobrasco project had been denied by the Forestry Department, a division within the Colombian Ministry of the Environment.
+The Company filed an application to allow for drilling in November 2017 and at the request of the authorities submitted additional technical information including a geophysical survey to identify underground water resources in August 2018.
+On April 29, 2019, Rugby announced that its drilling permit application for the Cobrasco project had been denied by the Forestry Department, a division within the Colombian Ministry of the Environment.
 The Company is appealing the decision.
-As a result of the permit application denial, the Company decided to write-down the project to \$nil and recorded an impairment expense of \$87,241 (2018 - \$nil).
+As a result of the permit application denial, the Company wrote-down the project to \$nil and recorded an impairment expense of \$87,241 in its consolidated financial statements for the year ended February 28, 2019.